elixir-cloud-aai/proWES/deployment/README.md

 - MongoDB:
   - in the same namespace reachable via 'mongodb'
-  - DB called wes-elixir-db created
+  - DB called prowes-db created
-  - database-user and database-password for wes-elixir-db available in a Secret called 'mongodb'
+  - database-user and database-password for prowes-db available in a Secret called 'mongodb'
 - RabbitMQ:
   - in the same namespace reachable via 'rabbitmq-cluster'